 Steve Dean: Steve has supported his hometown team since 1961.
 In 1999 he published Greens on Screen's first web page and has run the site ever since.
 In 2009 he launched GoS-DB, a wealth of facts and figures from PAFC’s history, and a year later the idea of a comprehensive History of Argyle took root.
 The series was very much Colin's idea, but Steve has pulled it all together, including editing the submissions, finding the illustrations and making it all possible in web form.
 He has also written added paragraphs for chapters, as and when topics have fired his interest.

-And with thanks to Mike Curno for his valuable assistance in proof reading.
+And with grateful thanks to Mike Curno and Andrew Chapman for their valuable assistance in proof reading.

 Greens on Screen is run as a service to fellow supporters, in all good faith, without commercial or private gain.
 I have no wish to abuse copyright regulations and apologise unreservedly if this occurs.
 If you own any of the material used on this site, and object to its inclusion, please get in touch using the 'Contact Us' button at the top of each page.UK time at page load: 19 May 2021, 01:04.